-Here we round up all the speculation surrounding the next iPad Pro, together with some of our own thoughts about what super Apple tablet we might get during the latter half of 2018.
+Here we round up all the speculation surrounding the new iPad Pro, together with some of our own thoughts about what super Apple tablet we might get during the latter half of 2018.

 Next Apple iPad: Release date

-- New iPad Pros not expected until summer 2018
+- New iPad Pros not expected until later in 2018

 Filipe Esposito of iHelpBR in Brazil has found mention in the new iOS 11.3 of a "Modern iPad".
 The iPhone X was referred to as "Modern iPhone" in earlier beta versions of iOS, so the finding is significant.
 Could that be the standard-size iPad that has already been announced, though?